 - 437 Plumbing Services.

 - 438 Other Building Services.

 - 439 Other Equipment and Vehicle Services.

-- 440\ Rentals or Lease Services.
+- 440\ Rental Services.
 Expenditures for leasing or renting land, buildings, and equipment for both temporary and long-range use of the LEA.
-This includes bus and other vehicle rental when operated by LEA personnel, lease of data processing equipment, lease-purchase arrangements, and similar rental agreements.
+This includes bus and other vehicle rental when operated by LEA personnel, lease of data processing equipment, and similar rental agreements.
 Interest for lease/purchase agreements are to be coded under Object 834.
 Costs for single agreements covering equipment as well as operators are not included here, but are considered elsewhere under purchased services.
+Items coded here will not be owned by the district.

 - 441 Film/Video Services.

 - 442 Equipment and Vehicle Services.

 - 443 Land and Building Services.

-- 444 Software Services.
-This includes software subscriptions and software licenses.
-(Expenditures for software, both 'downloaded' and 'off the shelf,' should be coded to objects 653 or 733).

 - 445 Uniform Services.

 - 446 Food Storage Services.

-- 447 Rental of Computers and Related Items.

 - 449 Other Rentals or Lease Services.

 - 450\ Construction Services-Outside Contractors.
 Includes amounts for constructing, renovating, and remodeling paid to contractors.

 - 451 Cooling-System Services.

 - 452 Electrical-System Services.

 - 453 Heating- and Cooling-System Services.

 - 454 Heating-System Services.

 - 455 Masonry, Concrete, and Plastering Services.

 - 456 Painting and Glazing Services.

 - 457 Plumbing-System Services.

 - 458 Roofing Services.

 - 459 Other Construction Services.

 - 490\ Other Purchased Property Services.
 Purchased property services which are not classified above.

 - 500 OTHER PURCHASED SERVICES.
 Amounts paid for services rendered by organizations or personnel not on the payroll of the LEA (separate from professional and technical services or property services).
-While a product may or may not result from the transaction, the primary reason for the purchase is the service provided. - 510 Student Transportation and Travel Services.
+While a product may or may not result from the transaction, the primary reason for the purchase is the service provided.

+- 510 Student Transportation and Travel Services.
 Expenditures for transporting students to and from school and other activities.
-This category also includes out-of-district travel for students such as lodging and other expenses associated with out-of-district student travel. - 511\ Student Transportation Services by Another District Within the State.
-Expenditures to LEAs for the purpose of transporting students to school. - 512\ Student Transportation Services by Another District Outside the State.
+This category also includes out-of-district travel for students such as lodging and other expenses associated with out-of-district student travel.

+- 511\ Student Transportation Services by Another District Within the State.
+Expenditures to LEAs for the purpose of transporting students to school.

+- 512\ Student Transportation Services by Another District Outside the State.
 Expenditures to LEAs outside the state of Oklahoma for the purpose of transporting students to school. - 513\ Student Transportation Services by Outside Agency or Person.
 Included here are expenditures to individuals who transport themselves or to parents who transport their own children for reimbursement of transportation expenses.
 Expenditures for the rental of buses which are operated by personnel on the LEA payroll are not recorded here; they are recorded under Object 440, Rentals or Lease Services.